 Tansy grows into thick, tall forests in the meadows here in Spokane and the plants have thick stalks and bloom for at least a month.
 These are strong, resilient, steady plants.
 The flowers are as if honey-green-chamomile scented firm, fuzzy buttons that start out as yellow-green and as they collect more and more energy from the sun over the course of weeks, they begin to radiate a strong yellow color.
 They remind me of solar panels, feeding from the sun, absorbing and charging up on energy they plan to store and use in the future.
 I see tansy flower essence as very beneficial for more frail individuals who may be prone to depression or lethargy if they don't spend enough time in the sun, and people who tend to be deficient in vitamin D or always crave more sun and more beach time.
 People who become rejuvenated by sun, sun's rays and warmth but they don't have enough of the sun's energy where they live.

-Ingredients: water, gluten-free brandy (from grapes; a preservative), infusion of wild grown Tansy (Tanacetum vulgare).
+Water, gluten-free brandy (from grapes; a preservative), infusion of wild grown Tansy (Tanacetum vulgare).
 Alcohol 22% by volume.

-Directions: Shake the bottle before each use.
+Shake the bottle before each use.
 Take 2-3 drops at a time onto the tongue or mixed with water 3-4 times a day between meals and not with herbs or coffee.